 - Leave with an improved credit history, plus all your savings

 When you’re younger, it’s unlikely that you’ll have much of a credit history – which is what lenders normally use to evaluate credit card applications.
-Our guide looks at what you can do about it and what your options are.
+This means your credit card options will be slightly limited compared to someone with a long credit history.

 It really depends on your personal circumstances.
 First of all, keep in mind that if you’re under 21, you can only obtain a credit card if you have your own independent source of income – typically, if you’re employed or receiving a student loan.
 If that isn’t the case, you won’t be able to get one in any case.

 Secondly, if you’re completely new to banking and have never, for example, had a current account, you should probably start from there.
 A regular current account with a debit card and overdraft facility will usually cover most of your financial needs.